fdavs/nanomovies/README.md

 Basic requirements:
   - [ ] Feature: Allow user to view movie trailer (in the YouTube app or web browser)
-  - [ ] Feature: Allow user to read reviews
+  - [x] Feature: Allow user to read reviews
-  - [ ] Feature: Allow user to bookmark a movie as a personal favorite (offline storage)
+  - [x] Feature: Allow user to bookmark a movie as a personal favorite
   - [x] Feature: Allow user to view his/her personal favorites
   - [ ] Optimize for tablet